lorforlinux/docs.beagleboard.io/boards/beagley/ai/demos/beagley-ai-using-gpio.rst

 Using python you can write a script to blink an LED.

-First you need to install ``python3-libgpiod`` using below command.
+First you need to install ``python3-libgpiod`` using the command below,

 .. code:: console